NuGet/Home/proposed/2022/DotnetListPackageMachineReadableJsonOutput.md

   * Direct/top level packages point to dependency packages. >> Could be included, down side is duplicate information, increase json size.
 Also I feel https://github.com/NuGet/Home/issues/11553 addresses this issue better, because in the end who transitive dependency brought in is more important than what dependencies exist under each top package.
   * Content hash. >> It's very easy to include it, question is how about source?
 Related issue https://github.com/NuGet/Home/issues/11552

 * [npm ls --json](https://gist.github.com/erdembayar/ddfbf9c160fbb8a0e31e3596f03ee906), [npm outdated -json](https://gist.github.com/erdembayar/12030f1db89ad9f2e206f2b6ff7d740f) Actually it's less sophisticated than what we have, because it doesn't have multi TFM and projects concept.
+In case of any error it adds it into `problems` section just as array of strings.

 ## Future Possibilities